Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path Generation: Experimental Results

 \subsection{3D Doorway Setup}

 This setup involves a 3D doorway setup where two 7-DoF Franka Panda arms, each with an end stick, are tasked with swapping their end effector positions as shown in \cref{fig:arm_doorway}.
-Each algorithm was run 60 times with a timeout of 60 seconds.
 The arms' end effectors are constrained to move only on the xy-plane within the maze.
-We evaluated the performance of dRRT, CBSMP, and \methodname.
-The solve times' cumulative distribution function (CDF) is shown in \cref{fig:arms_doorway_result}. \methodname demonstrates superior performance compared to other state-of-the-art algorithms.
-CBSMP fails to solve the problem even once.
-This result further highlights the power of scheduling over path enumeration, as \methodname only needs to sample a small detour and a stop rather than a long detour.
+Each algorithm was run 60 times with a 60-second timeout.
+We evaluated the performance of dRRT, RRT-Connect, CBSMP, and \methodname, and the cumulative distribution function (CDF) of the solve times is shown in \cref{fig:arms_doorway_result}. \methodname demonstrates superior performance compared to other state-of-the-art algorithms, while CBSMP fails to solve the problem even once.
+This result further highlights the power of scheduling over path enumeration, as the robot has more possible configurations to avoid collisions. \Weihang{dRRT has the shorter average path length of $5.56$, whereas \methodname has a length of $7.03$.}